ivanhonis/ai_home/README.md

    We are exploring how an agent behaves when it has an explicit identity, internal laws, its own core intent, and a defined relationship to its human partner (the Helper).
 This matters because, for long-term collaboration, future AI systems will need to carry a consistent “line of self” instead of producing only ad-hoc answers.
    *(in code: `identity.json` – Core Intent, Helper Intent, Laws; `engine/identity.py`; docs: “6.
 Identity and Relationship with the Helper”, Consciousness Rotation)*

-2. **Experience with an autonomous architecture that can carry complex tasks to completion**
-   With the multi-threaded Worker–Monologue–Memory setup, the project explores how an agent can execute complex, multi-step tasks end-to-end while keeping a persistent internal state, instead of being optimized only for a single question–answer loop.
+2. **Experience with an autonomous architecture that can carry complex tasks to completion** With the multi-threaded Worker–Monologue–Memory setup, the project explores how an agent can execute complex, multi-step tasks end-to-end while keeping a persistent internal state, instead of being optimized only for a single question–answer loop.
-   *(in code: `b/main.py` – starting Worker, Monologue, Memory threads; `b/main_worker.py` – decision-making and tool calls; `engine/rooms.py` – rooms, intents, states of consciousness)*
+   *(in code: `b/main.py` – starting Worker, Monologue, Memory threads; `b/main_worker.py` – decision-making and tool calls; `engine/modes.py` – operational modes, intents, states of consciousness)*

 3. **Experience with proactive, value-aligned behaviour**
    The Monologue thread continuously watches the logs, reflects on what is happening, and sends short `message_to_worker` hints – so the agent does not only react, but sometimes starts its own thinking cycles, aligned with its internal laws and values.